meltingscales/2019-team-07f/server/README.md

         </server>

   This tells Maven how to connect to our server.

+  At this point, you can run `./build.[bat|sh]` as you have everything installed.
+  Or, you could do it manually.

 - Run `mvn clean install` to generate a WAR file, ready to be deployed.